kwalczak80/Clonmel-Hiking-Club/README.md

 When project was deployed to Github I noticed that images in gallery section were not displayed correctly.
 To fix the issue I went to GitPod application and I right clicked on each picture to obtain a copy of relative path.
 Once the code was updated and pushed to Github this problem was no longer an issue.
 </li>
 <li>
-During Lighthouse testing the performance result was quite low.
-This was related to size of the pictures displayed in the gallery section.
-In order to improve site overall performence the following steps were performed
+During the Lighthouse testing I discovered that the website performance result was quite low(69%).
+This was related to size of the pictures(static) displayed in the gallery section.
+In order to improve the website overall performance the following steps were performed:
 <ul>
 <li>Size all pictures was reduced to 600x400px,</li>
 <li>DPI was reduced from 300 to 72,</li>
-<li>All pictures were converted from JPG to WEBP using tools available online</li>
+<li>All pictures were converted from JPG to WEBP using WEBP Converter</li>
 </ul>

 </ul>